 - Check CLKO frequency based on the crystal frequency - Activate various fault conditions and check that they are detected correctly.
-Some examples of that could be missing transitions or having a frequency above or below the spec. - Check that the block shuts down gracefully when reset is asserted.

-Check that the block restarts correctly when reset is deasserted.
+Some examples of that could be missing transitions or having a frequency above or below the spec. - Check that the block shuts down gracefully when reset is asserted. - Check that the block restarts correctly when reset is deasserted.

-The testbench architecture for the Watchdog Oscillator used UVM to communicate with the Oscillator and the Fault Checker (see Fig. 4 below).
+The testbench architecture for the Watchdog Oscillator used the Universal Verification Methodology (UVM) to communicate with the Oscillator and the Fault Checker (see Fig. 4 below).